 There is a little debate among the historian on the account of battle.
 Some suggest that a furious battle took place and continued for a day in which both sides suffers heavy losses while some suggest that battle didn’t happen.
 But the fact which is clear that the invasion done by Mahmud was a failure and both armies retreat from the battlefield.
 This was the first time when Mahmud returned to Ghazni empty handed.

-It is believed and mentioned by Sita Ram Goel in his book Heroic Hindu Resistance to Muslim Invaders that Hindus had the chance of destroying Mahmud army once and for all but due to Rajput code of honor they let the retreating invader go.
+It is believed and mentioned by Sita Ram Goel in his book Heroic Hindu Resistance to Muslim Invaders that Hindus had the chance of destroying Mahmud army once and for all but due to Rajput code of honour they let the retreating invader go.

 Second Confrontation between King Vidhyadhara and Mahmud